-The proposed Jory Apartments Tax Increment Finance (TIF) District will create more affordable housing in the community and can serve as model to encourage affordable housing in other areas of Salem.
-If adopted, the TIF District will be located on a portion of the former Oregon State Hospital North Campus (Attachment 2) and will be used to incent additional affordable housing as part of a proposed mixed-income development.
+The proposed Jory Apartments TIF District will create more affordable housing in the community.
+The TIF District is proposed for a portion of the former Oregon State Hospital North Campus (Attachment 2) to incent additional affordable housing as part of a proposed mixed-income development.
+The proposed TIF District can serve as model to encourage affordable housing in other areas of Salem.

-Without incentives or subsidies, it is financially unfeasible for developers to build housing that can be rented at rates that are considered to be affordable for those who earn less than 80% of the Average Median Income (AMI).
+Without incentives or subsidies, it is financially unfeasible build affordable housing projects as rental income is not sufficient to meet development and financing costs.
 The City Strategic Plan identifies increasing affordable housing options as a top priority.
 The Salem Housing Authority (SHA) has a waiting list of 6,000 individuals and families in need of affordable housing.